influxdata/docs-v2/content/influxdb/cloud/reference/release-notes/influx-cli.md

 ### View more buckets in the influx CLI

-- [influx bucket list](/influxdb/cloud/reference/cli/influx/bucket/list/): Update pagination to support displaying more than 20 buckets.
+- [`influx bucket list`](/influxdb/cloud/reference/cli/influx/bucket/list/): Update pagination to support displaying more than 20 buckets.

 ### New bucket shorthand for influx delete